I-AbdullahAsim/Free-GenAi-Bootcamp-2025/Week 1/Backend_Technical_Specs.md

 - There will be no authentication or authorization

 ## Database Schema
-We have the following tables:
+Our database will be an Sqlit3 database called `words.db` that will be in the root of the project folder of `backend_go` We have the following tables:
 - words - stored vocabulary words
     - id integer